website design tips for beginners

 - You are struggling with your website design.

-Maybe you are stuck choosing your fonts or color palette?
+- You are stuck choosing the right fonts or color palette.

-Perhaps you are just plain overwhelmed by all of the decisions that go into good website design?
+- You are just plain overwhelmed by all of the decisions that go into good website design.

-If this sounds like you, keep on reading because in this post I share my best website design tips for beginners that are proven to keep your readers engaged, decrease your bounce rate, and convert more visitors into subscribers and ultimately customers.
+If this sounds like you, keep reading because in this post you will learn website design tips for beginners that are proven to keep your readers engaged, decrease your bounce rate, and convert more visitors into subscribers and ultimately customers.

 - Keep It Simple